deepchecks/deepchecks/docs/source/user-guide/concepts/when_should_you_use.rst

 For example, you want to know if there are many duplicate samples, problems with string or categorical features, significant outliers, inconsistent labels, etc.

-For these purposes you can use the :func:`deepchecks.tabular.single_dataset_integrity` suite.
+For these purposes you can use the :func:`deepchecks.tabular.suites.single_dataset_integrity` suite.

 .. _when_should_you_use__split_data: